 How are speed limits set?

-Speed limits in Queensland are set with strict guidelines.
-This ensures that speed limits are consistent and credible.
+Speed limits in Queensland are set with strict speed limit guidelines.
+This ensures speed limits are consistent and credible.
 A number of factors are considered when determining suitable speed limits for roads:

 - the number and configuration of traffic lanes

 - traffic signals

 A speed limit may be changed, and lowered, on a dangerous section of road if it is believed it will help reduce the number of crashes in the area.
 Speed limits are set by the Department of Transport and Main Roads and local governments for the roads under their control.